 The University of Arkansas is committed to providing a safe campus community.
 We conduct background checks for applicants being considered for employment.
 Background checks include a criminal background check and a sex offender registry check.
 For certain positions, there may also be a financial (credit) background check, a Motor Vehicle Registry (MVR) check, and/or drug screening.
 Required checks are identified in the position listing.
 A criminal conviction or arrest pending adjudication or adverse financial history information alone shall not disqualify an applicant in the absence of a relationship to the requirements of the position.
 Background check information will be used in a confidential, non-discriminatory manner consistent with state and federal law.

 The University of Arkansas seeks to attract, develop and retain high quality faculty, staff and administrators that consistently display practices and behaviors to advance a culture and climate that embeds inclusion, diversity, equity, and access.
-For more information on diversity and inclusion on campus, please visit: https://diversity.uark.edu/
+For more information on diversity and inclusion on campus, please visit: Division of Diversity, Equity, and Inclusion - https://diversity.uark.edu/.

 The University of Arkansas is an equal opportunity, affirmative action institution.
 The university welcomes applications without regard to race/color, sex, gender, pregnancy, age, national origin, disability, religion, marital or parental status, protected veteran or military status, genetic information, sexual orientation, gender identity or any other characteristic protected under applicable federal or state law.